By Jorge Vazquez, CEO

 Proactive Property Management: Work with property managers who are experienced in preparing for storms.
 This includes securing outdoor items, installing shutters, and keeping tenants informed about evacuation plans.

-Hurricane Helen: Another Close Call
+Hurricane Helene: Another Close Call

-Hurricane Helen, which recently threatened the Tampa Bay area, followed the same pattern as many storms before it.
+Hurricane Helene, which recently threatened the Tampa Bay area, followed the same pattern as many storms before it.
 It approached the Gulf Coast with the potential to become a major hurricane but ultimately shifted course, avoiding a direct impact on Tampa.
 This scenario has played out many times over the past century, reinforcing the perception that Tampa is somehow protected by an invisible shield.

 The media coverage and social media posts painted a picture of imminent disaster, but in reality, the storm’s impact on Tampa was minimal.
-Like many hurricanes before it, Helen brought some rain, gusty winds, and a few downed tree branches, but the city emerged largely unscathed.
+Like many hurricanes before it, Helene brought some rain, gusty winds, and a few downed tree branches, but the city emerged largely unscathed.

 Is Tampa Really Protected?